hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/08-versioned-infrastructure/assignment.md

     process.
 Can you add the `hashicat-azure` application code to a GitHub repository so we can implement code reviews?
 - type: text
   contents: |-
-    Once you connect a VCS repository to your Terraform Cloud workspace, **all** changes to the code must be stored in the VCS before Terraform will execute them.
+    Once you connect a VCS repository to your HCP Terraform workspace, **all** changes to the code must be stored in the VCS before Terraform will execute them.
 This ensures that you have no unauthorized changes to your infrastructure as code.

     In addition it allows you to enable features like code reviews, pull requests, and automated testing of your code.
 tabs: